 You’re not just giving instructions either; having employees track their progress as they work through your processes gives you a measure to easily track what’s been going on, how it’s being completed, and who’s doing what.
 If a problem is caused by a bad process, practices like visual process innovation let you improve your processes reliably and with thorough testing, letting you solve any serious problems before they cause any lasting damage.

-They also increase employee accountability (especially if you can assign team members to individual processes or tasks), since everyone (or at least team managers) can see precisely how everyone is completing their tasks and how much work they are doing.
+They also increase employee accountability (especially if you can assign team members to individual processes or tasks), since managers can see precisely how work is being completed, who owns each step, and where support is needed.
 It might seem small, but this can often provide the motivation employees need to get started on their tasks, which is often the hardest part.

 Finally, having documented processes will help to limit the most damaging factor of all; human error.
 Even with the best intentions and a real drive to complete their tasks, employees are often relying entirely on their own memory to complete tasks, which can lead to catastrophic errors.